Seasickness is a problem that is familiar to everyone. Interparus decided to give some simple advice on how to deal with this scourge!

 Motion sickness control strategies

-Prevention and treatment of seasickness is taking care of your body.
-Try to stick to your regular daily routine: eat, drink and go to the toilet like at home, put on an extra layer of clothing when necessary, and lie down to rest when possible.
+Preventing and treating seasickness means taking care of your body.
+Try to maintain a normal daily routine: eat, drink and go to the toilet as you would at home, wear an extra layer of clothing and get enough sleep.

 Anxiety, fatigue, cold or hunger hasten the onset of seasickness.
 If you feel motion sickness approaching, take preventive measures in advance: do not torture yourself in the galley.
 Just so you don't have to spend a few days in a latrine.